Proposing a New Programme

 • Complete Part B, ensuring any changes to Part A since approval are noted in the first section of Part B (changes to Part A can also be made in tracked changes).

-• Complete any additional documentation alongside Part B, which must include the programme specification, as well as curriculum, assessment, and skills mapping documents, and (if required) a distance learning checklist for DL programmes and a placement proposal if the programme will include a placement (the College Academic Policy Partner can advise).
+• Complete any additional documentation alongside Part B, which must include the programme specification, as well as curriculum, assessment, and skills mapping documents, and a placement proposal if the programme will include a placement (the College Academic Policy Partner can advise).

 • Complete module proposals and specifications, which should ideally be submitted and considered by the School Education Committee (or equivalent) alongside Part B.

-• Engage with internal stakeholders, including Finance, Planning, Marketing and Recruitment, Library Services, the Higher Education Futures institute, and other colleagues in Academic Services.
+• Engage with internal stakeholders, including Finance, Planning, Marketing and Recruitment, Library Services, the HDigital Education Team, and other colleagues in Academic Services.

 • Send all relevant documentation to the external adviser for review and ensure they complete the external adviser form, which must be submitted alongside Part B.